Wednesday, July 16, 2025

 Lies perpetuated during the COVID pandemic

 False statements promoted by right-wing extremists killed people during the COVID pandemic.
 For example, MAGA Republicans promoted the false idea that only people with underlying medical conditions could die from COVID.
 For this reason, they discouraged people from wearing masks and getting vaccinated.
-People lost their lives a as a result of this.
+People lost their lives as a result of this.
 Right-wing extremists even called the COVID virus a "hoax."

 Another trend among right-wing extremists is to label people as “communists” or "radical leftists" when they disagree with them, or for simply trying to share facts, which right-wing extremists dodge and ignore at all costs.
-Countries like China, Russia and Venezuela are under authoritarian regimesin which corruption is part of the everyday landscape.
+Countries like China, Russia and Venezuela are under authoritarian regimes in which corruption is part of the everyday landscape.
 These are not countries that one would consider as examples to folllow.
 Yet the United States of America appears to be going in that direction.

 Last year, after the devastation that hurricanes Helene and Milton left in Florida Marjorie Taylor Greene accused Democrats of manipulating the weather to cause the hurricanes.